slavenf/sfl-library/doc/static_unordered_flat_set.md

 }
 ```

-`sfl::static_unordered_flat_set` is an associative container that contains **unsorted** set of **unique** objects of type `Key`.

-Underlying storage is implemented as **unsorted vector**.

-Complexity of search, insert and remove operations is O(N).

-This internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
-This container **never** uses dynamic memory management.
+`sfl::small_unordered_flat_set` is an unordered associative container that contains an unsorted collection of unique keys.
+Underlying storage is implemented as an unsorted [`static_vector`](static_vector.md), which has a fixed maximum capacity defined at compile time and is backed entirely by statically allocated storage.
+This container **does not** perform any dynamic memory allocation.
 The number of elements in this container **cannot** be greater than `N`.
 Attempting to insert more than `N` elements into this container results in **undefined behavior**.
+This design provides a compact and cache-friendly representation optimized for use cases where the maximum size is known in advance.
+It is also well-suited for **bare-metal embedded** development where predictable memory usage and no dynamic allocation are critical.

+Complexity of search, insert and remove operations is O(N).

-Elements of this container are always stored **contiguously** in the memory.
+Elements of this container are always stored contiguously in the memory.

 Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

 `sfl::static_unordered_flat_set` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container) and [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer).
 The requirements of [*UnorderedAssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/UnorderedAssociativeContainer) are partionally met (this container doesn't use [*Hash*](https://en.cppreference.com/w/cpp/named_req/Hash)).

-This container is convenient for bare-metal embedded software development.

 <br><br>